swlaschin/fsharpforfunandprofit.com/_posts/2012-07-13-object-oriented-intro.md

 Reasons against using OO features:

 * If you are a beginner coming from an imperative language, classes can be a crutch that hinder your understanding of functional programming.
-* Classes do not have the convenient “out of the box” features that the “pure” F# data types have, such as built-in equality and comparison, pretty printing, etc.
+* Classes do not have the convenient "out of the box" features that the "pure" F# data types have, such as built-in equality and comparison, pretty printing, etc.
 * Classes and methods do not play well with the type inference system and higher order functions (see [discussion here](/posts/type-extensions/#downsides-of-methods)), so using them heavily means that you are making it harder to benefit from the most powerful parts of F#.

 In most cases, the best approach is a hybrid one, primarily using pure F# types and functions to benefit from type inference, but occasionally using interfaces and classes when polymorphism is needed.